xtudbxk/SEC-tensorflow/README.md

 For more details, you can referring to the correspond code files or leave a message in the issue.

+##### 3. Be careful about the versions of python and tensorflow
+We just only test on python3.7 and tensorflow 1.14.0.

 ### Training

 then, you just input the following sentence to train it.